sidbdri/cookiecutter-de_analysis_skeleton/docs/DGE README.md

 At the top-level, the main results folder should contain the following files and sub-folders:

 - **\*multiqc_report.html** - One or more web pages containing sequence-level and analysis pipeline quality control data.
-- **differential_expression** - Contains differential expression results at the level of gene, transcript and alternate splicing event.
+- **differential_expression** - Contains differential expression results at the level of gene, transcript and (optionally) alternate splicing event.
 - **graphs** - PCA and heatmap plots for each differential expression comparisons, plus overall PCA and heatmap plots for all samples.
 - (plus **sessionInfo.txt** - reproducibility information, for our records).